Extending the Feynman variational principle and analytical methods to lattice polarons: Results and discussion

 It is also instructive to examine the polaron self-energy in the small-momentum range, as shown in Fig.~\ref{fig:poldisp2}.
 As can be seen from the figure, the non-improved WB polaron energy at small momentum is higher than that provided by the other approximations.
 The perturbation theory and the improved Wigner-Brillouin approximation yield self-energies that tend to the same limit as $P\rightarrow0$.
 The polaron self-energy obtained within the method of canonical transformations at small $P$ is slightly lower than the perturbative result.

-Remarkably, the Feynman variational approach at small momentum is in good agreement with the Density Matrix Renormalization Group theory.
+Remarkably, the Feynman variational approach at small momentum is in good agreement with the Variational Exact Diagonalization method.
 This is consistent with the agreement between the Feynman approach and the Diagrammatic Monte Carlo calculations for the ground-state energy presented in Subsec.~\ref{NumGS}.

 We also refer to the numerically exact calculations of the momentum-dependent polaron self-energy by Wellein and Fehske \cite{Wellein1997} for comparison with our results.
 Figure~\ref{fig:Wellein1} shows the polaron dispersion for the one-dimensional Holstein model with different phonon frequencies at the coupling strength $\lambda=0.1$, calculated within the improved (solid curves) and standard Wigner-Brillouin approximations.
 The symbols represent data points from the numerically exact calculations \cite{Wellein1997}.